jecki/DHParser/documentation_src/Overview.rst

 2. Symbols can, however, be marked as "disposable", too.

-   Thus, you'll never see an "_elment"-node in a JSON-syntaxtree produced by the above grammar, but only object-, array-, string-, number-, true-, false- or null-nodes.
+   Thus, you'll never see an "_elment"-node in a JSON-syntax-tree produced by the above grammar, but only object-, array-, string-, number-, true-, false- or null-nodes.
 (See :py:func:`~ebnf.simplifying_syntax_trees`.)